fcartegnie/VisibilityWatcher/README.md

 	{ 'method': 'poll' }
 	);

-You can also discard 'fast scrolling' events by only triggering the event when the element stays in the same state for more than the specified 'delay' value.
+You can also discard 'fast scrolling' events by only triggering the event when the element stays in the same state for more than the specified `delay` value.
+The `delta_px` allows extending the detection area.
+Can be used to trigger the event when the element is close to enter screen.

 	#JS
 	new VisibilityWatcher($$('.watched'),